babashka/sci/README.md

 ```

 Note for JavaScript users: the JS API is similar to the Clojure one.
 Instead of
 symbols and keywords it expects strings.
-Read [here](#Usage) how to use sci from
+Instead of kebab-case, use
-Clojure.
+camelCase.
+Read [here](#Usage) how to use sci from Clojure.

 ### Use from Java